-J&K Police objects to BBC article on Kashmiri journalists, says it has right to take legal action
+J&K Police objects to BBC article on Kashmir media situation, says it has right to take legal action

 “Asif is a professional reporter and he has been jailed for writing about the militancy,” Mohammed Sultan told the channel, He has nothing to do with them [militants].”

-While the article said that most journalists feared reprisals by the State, it added that some expressed apprehensions about reprisals by militants.
+While the article said that most journalists feared reprisals by the state, it added that some expressed apprehensions about reprisals by militants.
 It mentioned the killing of Shujaat Bukhaari, the editor of the Rising Kashmir daily, in 2018, and noted that the trial in the case is yet to begin.

 Also read: